*Riders will be dealt a card at each of four checkpoints, and one at the finish. The best hands will win prizes!

 Click here for results from prior years.

-The La Quinta Inn, 14972 Sand Canyon Ave, Irvine, CA 92618; 949-551-0909.
-Tell them you’re with Planet Ultra to receive our special $72 rate.
+La Quinta Inn, 14972 Sand Canyon Ave, Irvine, CA 92618; 949-551-0909.
+Tell them you’re with Planet Ultra to receive our special $89.10 rate – for a quieter room on the non-train side of the hotel.
 Includes deluxe breakfast (Sunday only – as you’ll be riding before breakfast begins Saturday), free high-speed internet, in-room coffee maker, mini fridge and microwave.
-For post-ride meals, there’s Denny’s (open 24 hours) and Knollwood (open until 10pm) right next door.
-Tia Juana’s is also within walking distance.

-Friday night from 7:30 to 9:00pm, and Saturday morning from 5:15 to 6:00am.
-If you’re planning on starting at 5:30am, please make an effort to check in Friday night.
-We will be at the early start about 15 minutes early for roll call and to give pre-ride announcements; but there won’t be a lot of time to check riders in.
+Friday 7:30-9pm, and Saturday 5:15-6am.
+If you’re planning to start at 5:30am, please check in Friday night.
+We’ll be at the early start about 15 minutes early for roll call and to give pre-ride announcements; but there won’t be a lot of time to check riders in.

 “Mass” start at 6:15am.
-Riders who expect to take more than 14 hours may opt for the early start at 5:30am*.
-If you plan to start early, please remember that the checkpoint opening and closing times are generally based on the “mass start” time and are calculated using an average speed range of 11 to 20 mph.
+Riders who need more than 14 hours may start at 5:30am*.
+If you start at 5:30am, please remember that the checkpoint opening and closing times are based on the 6:15am start and are calculated using an average speed of 11-20 mph.

 *If you start at 5:30am and finish the ride in under 14 hours – you will be listed as DQ in the results.
 We’re serious folks – the early start time is for riders who really need it.